csiro-coasts/emsarray/docs/concepts/indexing.rst

 If you have the linear index for a cell, you can find its polygon by indexing directly in to this array.

-:meth:`Convention.make_linear` will the surface dimensions of a data variable in to a linear one dimensional array.
+:meth:`Convention.ravel` will transform the surface dimensions of a data variable in to a linear one dimensional array.
 The order of this flattened array matches the linear index order.
 If you have the linear index for a cell, you can find its value by indexing directly in to this array.
+:meth:`Convention.wind` is the inverse operation.
+It takes a linear data array and transforms it in to the same shape as the convention.
+This can be used to create arbitrary new data arrays for a dataset in a way completely agnostic of the underlying convention.